-By thy messengers thou hast reproached the LORD, and hast said, With the multitude
+By thy servants hast thou reproached the Lord, and hast said, By the multitude of

-of my chariots I am come up to the height of the mountains, to the sides of Lebanon,
+my chariots am I come up to the height of the mountains, to the sides of Lebanon; and I

-and will cut down the tall cedar trees thereof, and the choice fir trees thereof: and I
+will cut down the tall cedars thereof, and the choice fir trees thereof: and I will

-will enter into the lodgings of his borders, and into the forest of his Carmel.
+enter into the height of his border, and the forest of his Carmel.

-I have digged and drunk strange waters, and with the sole of my feet have I dried
+I have digged, and drunk water; and with the sole of my feet have I dried up all

-formed it? now have I brought it to pass, that thou shouldest be to lay waste fenced
+formed it? now have I brought it to pass, that thou shouldest be to lay waste defenced

 cities into ruinous heaps.